jdupuis42/mywebsite/content/about.md

 * structures of commendation and honor for 19th-century German musicians, focused on Clara Schumann
 * gender representation in US-ian classical music radio programming (an ongoing collaborative project with my wife, Kathryn, which will soon be publicly hosted on this website)
 * middlebrow culture, American opera, and Cold War-era middle-class anxieties, focusing on Samuel Barber
 * theories of voice in narrative film and television, particularly political and social significances of the acousmêtre and other mediated voices
+* pre-existing music and issues of musical form in adaptation in film and television
 * currently working on research for a forthcoming essay on Robert Schumann as a conductor